bitdivine/bashops-install/README.md

 Simple bash installers for devops

  * Write FAST installers
- * Make the installers _idenpotent_, which means that you can re-run them over and over again
+ * Make the installers _idempotent_, which means that you can re-run them over and over again